nrwl/nx/docs/shared/generators/generator-options.md

 }
 ```

-According to the source code: the `path` won't be visible in the configuration UI, and will default to the relative path (if available and users do not provide that property).
+In this example, the `path` won't be visible in the configuration UI, and will apply a default value.

 #### `default`